Instantons in six dimensions and twistors: K ahler and quasi-K ahler structure on

 with $i=1,2,3$.
-In other words, $\hat\th^i$'s are (1,0)-forms with respect to (w.r.t.) $\J_+$ and the manifold $\Mcal$ with such a complex structure can be identified with the K\"ahler manifold $\C P^3=\ $SU(4)/U(3) with the K\"ahler form
+In other words, the $\hat\th^i$'s are (1,0)-forms with respect to $\J_+$ and the manifold $\Mcal$ with such a complex structure can be identified with the K\"ahler manifold $\C P^3=\ $SU(4)/U(3) with the K\"ahler form

 {\bf Quasi-K\"ahler structure on $\Mcal$.} Recall that on the same manifold $\Mcal$ one can introduce the forms